 Mix And Match With Other Content Types

-Infographics are the most unique and flexible content type, in that they can be easily mixed and matched with other content types, as well as have an independent existence and utility.
+Infographics are the most unique and flexible content type, (Infographics for Instagram or Pinterest) in that they can be easily mixed and matched with other content types, as well as have an independent existence and utility.

 Infographics can (and should) be used in whitepapers and case studies, where they give a good visual understanding of heavy data.
 Unlike some other long-form content, whitepapers and case studies are intended for a highly sophisticated, hyper-targeted audience.

 They convey research and analysis.
 But, at the same time, they are intended for the purpose of marketing.
 Infographics make these content types more lightweight and better suited for marketing, without diluting the depth of the research gone into the work.